isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2622.md

 ---
-title: AirGo 360- Virtual Sites platform - Annual Project Subscription (GFA <=5,000sqm)
+title: RealtyPromote - Document Management & Transaction Records Version 3.2TM - RealtyPromote  up to 5
 permalink: /productivity-solutions-grant/solutionrepo/solution2622
 ---

 ### Description

-Airsquire 360- Virtual Sites helps capture, visualize and share your site's "360- street view" simply and quickly.
-Our platform has helped extend progress supervision, enable faster site documentation & progress claims, and provide evidence to reduce costly variation orders & disputes.
-In this pandemic, we help teams overcome communication gaps caused by restricted physical site access.
+CommercePromote is a provider of enterprise cloud base PropTech platform that addresses the needs of the real estate industry.
+Our comprehensive solutions automate the workflow of businesses while providing the tools to market effectively to gain more profit

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Airsquire_20210213_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/CommercePromote_(Doc_Mgt_and_Transaction)_20200860_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria